davidvh/argocd/README.md

 ### Authoring

 Helm supports previewing helm outputs.
 VSCode also includes this preview capabitliy, and some authoring tools, in a Kubernetes extension.

+When I'm authoring a new application I will:
+1. (optional) If the application already has a Helm chart, add this to Argo but do not deploy it.
+The preview of the deployment may be helpful to identify the resources that need to be created.
+2. Create a new Helm chart, make the initial configuration (often using the existing charts for reference), and push the changes to github.
+3. Add the new Helm chart to Argo.
+Edit and push changes until the deployed service is working as expected.
+4. Add the new Helm chart to the apps list so that it can be completely managed by Argo.

+### Important Kubernetes resources

+Refer to official Kubernetes documentation for the most current information.

+- Deployment/DaemonSet: The Container that will be deployed, how it should be started, how it should be monitored, etc. It is often the most complicated component to define.
+- Service: A selector to search Kubernetes for the Container and how any ports should be exposed within the Kubernetes cluster.
+- Ingress: Expose an HTTP/HTTPS service outside of the cluster.
+This is also the point where HTTPS signing takes place via Cert-Manager and sometimes includes annotations to configure authentication requirements to access services.
+Note that this is only works for HTTPS connections.

 ### Troubleshooting